|

 little piece of software has since grown to be one of the

 most important tools used by professional search engine optimisers.
+Of course, since he developed this software,

 the search engines have changed their algorithms to rely a